awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/aws-marketplace-listing-checklist.md

 + Your AMI cannot restrict product usage by time or any other measurements\.
 + Your AMI must be compatible with the 1\-Click fulfillment experience\.
 + Everything required to use the product is in the software, including client applications\.
-+ The default user uses a randomized password, or creating the initial user requires verification that the subscriber is authorized to use the instance using a value unique to the instance such as instance ID\.
++ The default user uses a randomized password, or creating the initial user requires verification that the buyer is authorized to use the instance using a value unique to the instance such as instance ID\.

  For free or paid products:
 + No additional license is required to use the product\.
-+ The subscriber doesn't have to provide personally identifiable information \(e\.g\., email address\) to use the product\.
++ The buyer doesn't have to provide personally identifiable information \(e\.g\., email address\) to use the product\.

 AMI preparation:
 + Uses HVM virtualization and 64\-bit architecture
 + Doesn't contain any known vulnerabilities, malware or viruses
-+ Subscribers have OS\-level administration access to the AMI
++ Buyers have OS\-level administration access to the AMI
 + Run your AMI through AMI Self\-Service Scanning

  For Windows AMIs: